27 posts tagged bow bridge

 Big Announcement: I am working on a book of New York City photography!

 I am very excited to announce that I am officially in the midst of putting together a table-top book of my photography paired with my writing.
-It will be available for sale during the later part of 2014.
+It will be available for sale in stores and online in the latter part of 2014 during the holiday season.

-In the autumn, I was fortunate enough to have been asked to give a presentation during all 3 days of PhotoPlus Expo on the Sony stage as well as speak on an incredible panel about disruptive technology, new media, and the changing face of photography distribution.
+In the autumn of 2013, I was fortunate enough to have been asked to give a presentation during all 3 days of PhotoPlus Expo on the Sony stage as well as speak on an incredible panel about disruptive technology, new media, and the changing face of photography distribution.
 You can read about my presentation and panel here if you are curious: Vivienne Gucwa at PhotoPlus Expo.

 I held off announcing this formally until now because I wanted to announce the news only when I was knee-deep in the process of writing the book.
 A book has always been a goal but I was unhappy with the self-publishing model for a variety of reasons.
 So, I am grateful to have a great publishing firm to work with on this venture.